SELab-2/UGent-3/documentation/docs/evaluators/general_evaluator.md

 - Ruby
 - Java

-All the user had to is upload a run_tests.sh in the project files and the script will run when a submissions is uploaded by a student.
+All the user has to is upload a run_tests.sh in the project files and the script will run when a submission is uploaded by a student.